meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 Lesson 3: Enochian Magical Tools and Proper Usage

-Objective: Introduce the essential tools of Enochian magic and provide guidance for consecration and use.
+**Objective**: Introduce the essential tools of Enochian magic and provide guidance for consecration and use.

 A. Introduction to Enochian Magical Tools
    i.
 Sigillum Dei Aemeth